Residential Code of Conduct Section A

 B. Failure to comply with the terms of sanctions imposed as a result of conduct action is a further violation of policy.

 C. Failure to respond to a University staff member’s reasonable request for meeting or information, when that staff member is acting within the scope of their duties is prohibited.

-Providing false and/or dishonest information for reasons such as gaining unauthorized entry into a residential or dining facility, a sponsored event, or to access restricted equipment is prohibited.
+Knowingly providing false and/or dishonest information to a residential staff member to interfere with staff acting within the scope of their duties, gaining unauthorized entry into a residential or dining facility, a sponsored event, or to access restricted equipment is prohibited.

 All gambling prohibited in the State of California is also prohibited in all residential facilities.